DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 # I7.
 Old Bonegrinder
 <span class="citation"><em>This scene takes place in Chapter 6: Area O.</em></span>

 Old Bonegrinder is largely as described in <span class="citation">Chapter 6: Old Bonegrinder (p.
 125)</span>.
-However, Freek is named Fyodor instead, and both he and Myrtle are the children of the Barovian refugee Franz.
-Additionally, the millstone in <span class="citation">O2.
+However, there are no ravens at or near the windmill.
+Additionally, Freek is named Fyodor instead, and both he and Myrtle are the children of the Barovian refugee Franz.
+Finally, the millstone in <span class="citation">O2.
 Bone Mill (p.
 127)</span> bears a stone keyhole on one side, and contains a compartment that holds the hags' contract.

 If [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] is present as the players approach the windmill, she first gathers the players, [[Non-Player Characters#Victor Vallakovich|Victor]], and the four **cult fanatics** in a darkened copse of trees beside the Old Svalich Road to assemble a plan of attack.